Agenda

 MDA Presenter: Kim Kaiser

-The presentation focused on the groundwater results from the 2022 monitoring season.
+The presentation focused on the groundwater results from the 2023 monitoring season.
 Current common detection pesticides were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual pesticide monitoring regions (PMRs).
-Pesticides detected in PMR 4 were highlighted along with neonicotinoid detections, detections of cyanazine degradates in private wells, and urban groundwater results.
+Highlighted topics included: pesticides detected in PMR 4, detections of 4-hydroxychlororthalonil and neonicotinoids, detections of cyanazine degradates in private wells, and urban groundwater results.

 Discussion focused on: